Curriculum-Simulator/curriculum-simulator-mobile/README.md

 > Press r to reload the app </br>
 > Press m to toggle the menu </br>
 > Press d to show developer tools </br>
 > shift+d to toggle auto opening developer tools on startup (disabled)

+Plug your android device or run your emulator and then press a

 # Usage